CoFH/cofh.github.io/docs/hypoinfuser/index.md

 using a [fluid transposer](/docs/fluid-transposer/) or similar.
 It can also be filled by combining it with a potion in a crafting grid.

-A basic hypoinfuser can store up to 2 [buckets](https://minecraft.gamepedia.com/Bucket) worth of a potion (2,000 mB).
+A basic hypoinfuser can store up to 8 bottles worth of a potion (2,000 mB).
 This can be increased by upgrading the hypoinfuser to a higher [tier](#tiers).

 A hypoinfuser only works with regular potions; it does not work with [splash potions](https://minecraft.gamepedia.com/Splash_Potion) or [lingering